Voice Your Values: Meet with Members of Congress

 - IT'S THE MOST IMPACTFUL ADVOCACY ACTION!
 Research shows that Congressional visits are the most influential way to communicate with your members of Congress and their staff.
 Why?
 We want to build relationships with staff and legislators, and visits allow space to get to know one another and have conversations about the issues you care about.
 It takes time to organize a visit, so staff and members of Congress know you really care about the topics you're planning to discuss.

 - CONVERSATIONS: Follow the steps and tips below to schedule a meeting with one of your Senators or with your Representative.
 You can start by choosing just one member of Congress to meet with or you can schedule separate meetings with all three.
-Your meetings are an opportunity to voice your values and share with your elected officials why the issue is important to you.
+Your meetings are an opportunity to voice your values and share with your elected officials why addressing global poverty and violence is important to you.
 Remember, their entire job is to represent you as their constituents, so they are looking forward to hearing what you think and what you're already doing on campus!
 These meetings are very collaborative in nature, as you'll look to build relationships with staff, find common ground, and seek ways to work together to take our U.S. policies to the next level of support for vulnerable populations around the world.

 - IN-DISTRICT: More likely, it will be most convenient for you to meet with your Senators' and Representative's offices nearby to your campus.
 Your members of Congress have offices across their home state and district, so you can meet with them more easily for aptly named in-district visits.
 Your Representative will likely have an office close to your campus because they only represent a small geographic region of your state.
 Your Senators will have offices in your state capitol as well as other regional offices.
 You can find the closest offices for each member of Congress by visiting their websites.